hacks-guide/Guide_Wii/_pages/en_US/bluebomb.md

 If you need help with anything regarding this tutorial, please join [the Wii mini Hacking Discord server](https://discord.gg/6ryxnkS) (recommended)
 {: .notice--info}

 BlueBomb is an exploit that takes advantage of a flaw in the Wii and Wii mini's Bluetooth libraries.
 Although it is the only exploit that works for the Wii mini, BlueBomb can run on the original Wii as well.
-This exploit also enables recovery from certain bricks, such as a banner brick.
+This exploit also enables recovery from certain bricks, such as Korean Kii/Error 003.

-For the original Wii, we do not recommend using BlueBomb if you intend to install the Homebrew Channel and BootMii, as there are more convenient exploits available.
+If you are using the original revision of the Wii, you should probably find [another exploit to use](get-started) as there are much easier ways to get to the HackMii installer.
+Exceptions however, exist in circumstances like brick recovery.
 {: .notice--info}

 #### Section I - Requirements